East Bowling: The industrial Revolution - coal and iron

 In addition to scattering the landscape with spoil heaps and rendering the ground too unstable for building the ironworks had a disastrous effect on the atmosphere.
 A constant pall of smoke and foul smelling fumes hung over the works and surrounding area "The Bowling Hell" with a high incidence of respiratory diseases.
 Within the works a huge smoking spoil heap "the Bowling Coke Hill" grew continuously until the ironworks ceased production in 1906.
 It continued to burn and smoke for many years.
 It towered nearly 250feet above Wakefield Road and dwarfed the nearby St John's church.
-In the second world war an anti aircraft bunker was built on its summit.
+In the Second World War an anti aircraft bunker was built on its summit.
 It was not cleared until the late 1950s when Hepworth and Grandages acquired the site and levelled it to expand their engineering works.
 The iron works also used the area north of Lower Lane as additional tipping space; eventually it was covered by a plateau of slag and clinker about 50 feet deep.
 Clearance for re-development has only recently started.
 Map 4 shows the locations of these sites.

 Demographics

-East Bowling is ethnically diverse, including South Asian residents.
+East Bowling is ethnically diverse, with a White British majority, Eastern European communities, and a significant British Pakistani minority.